Master of Science in Imaging Sciences

 Assessment of Student Learning Outcomes

-Provided below in Table 1 is the plan for how the student learning outcomes (SLOs) will be assessed and evaluation, as well as when the SLOs will be reassessed and evaluated over the duration the two-year program.
+The School of Health Professions evaluates student learning outcomes primarily through grades in academic coursework, performance in clinical rotations, and scores on standardized licensure examinations.
+Below is the plan for how the student learning outcomes (SLOs) will be assessed and evaluation, as well as when the SLOs will be reassessed and evaluated over the duration the two-year program.
 Also described is the assessment method used to establish learning related to SLOs and the desired target level of performance.

 Student Learning Outcomes (SLOs)

-• Demonstrate critical inquiry and reasoning in applying the knowledge and skills required by each imaging modality.
+- Demonstrate critical inquiry and reasoning in applying the knowledge and skills required by each imaging modality.

-• Demonstrate optimal selection of imaging protocols and correction for sub-optimal images.
+- Demonstrate optimal selection of imaging protocols and correction for sub-optimal images.

-• Demonstrate appropriate radiation and MRI safety standards of practice.
+- Demonstrate appropriate radiation and MRI safety standards of practice.

-• Demonstrate the ability to adapt to varying clinical experiences and equipment.
+- Demonstrate the ability to adapt to varying clinical experiences and equipment.

-• Appropriately respond to demanding situations in trauma or emergency settings.
+- Appropriately respond to demanding situations in trauma or emergency settings.

-• Communicate (orally and written) in an effective and respectful manner.
+- Communicate (orally and written) in an effective and respectful manner.

-• Collaborate within interprofessional teams by practicing leadership.
+- Collaborate within interprofessional teams by practicing leadership.

-• Demonstrate scholarship and understanding of research principles.
+- Demonstrate scholarship and understanding of research principles.

-• Integrate ethical principles in professional activities.
+- Integrate ethical principles in professional activities.

-• Demonstrate the ability to work effectively in a diverse and global society.
+- Demonstrate the ability to work effectively in a diverse and global society.

 Program Outcomes

-• To graduate clinically competent, entry-level, and multi-modality registry-eligible radiography, CT and MRI technology professionals.
+- To graduate clinically competent, entry-level, and multi-modality registry-eligible radiography, CT, and MRI technology professionals.

-• To graduate clinically competent students with critical thinking skills to function as competent healthcare professionals.
+- To graduate clinically competent students with critical thinking skills to function as competent healthcare professionals.

-• To instill in the student the importance of effective communication, continued education and professional development.
+- To instill in the student the importance of effective communication, continued education, and professional development.

-• To provide the community with qualified, component and compassionate imaging professionals.
+- To provide the community with qualified, component, and compassionate imaging professionals.

 Results of the program outcomes will be continuously disseminated beyond the program director.
 Program outcome results will be disseminated at the yearly advisory meeting consisting of community members.
 The outcomes will also be shared openly with potential applicants during the information sessions.
-Program outcomes of the program will be available on the program website, as well as brochures and marketing advertisement.
+Program outcomes will be available on the program website, as well as brochures and marketing advertisement.
 The program outcomes/results will be used to implement changes in the curriculum based on the results of the assessment.
 In addition to providing a strong science and technical background, the program will strive to address the growing need of highly trained graduates for leadership roles in medical imaging.
 The program will adhere to the guidelines that the accrediting body (ARRT) has set.

 Program Policies